adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

 import java.util.Vector;

 class Handler implements URLHandler {
-        // The one bit of state on the server: a number that will be manipulated by
-        // various requests.
-        Vector<String> stringList = new Vector<String>();
+        // Vector of strings that will contain all the words we add Vector<String> stringList = new Vector<String>();
         public String handleRequest(URI url) {

-            if (url.getPath().equals("/")) {
+            // If the URL doesn't have any arguments, load home page if (url.getPath().equals("/")) {
                 return String.format("Ready to search!");
             }